 Short, accessible training videos for staff with clear guidance on how to deliver the game.
 Promotes staff confidence and continuity of use.

-Free game enhancement download is also available
+Free game enhancement download is also available.

 Communication and connection building for small groups